Omnis mundi creatura,|All the world’s creations,

-[ed: I have received some commentary asking me to elucidate the possible significance of 1604 from persons preferring to remain anonymous.
-1604 was the year that Kepler observed a supernova Oct 9.
+[ed: I have received some commentary asking me to elucidate the possible significance of 1604.
+Other that CRC's decryption, 1604 was the year that Kepler observed a supernova Oct 9.
 It occurred in the Milky Way, in the constellation Ophiuchus.
-Ophiuchus is "the serpent bearer" which should make the figure in the upper left with the date at its feet more clear.
-Kepler's Star is the most recent supernova to have been unquestionably observed by the naked eye in our own galaxy, occurring no farther than 6 kiloparsecs or about 20,000 light-years from Earth.
-Visible to the naked eye, Kepler's Star was brighter at its peak than any other star in the night sky, and brighter than all the planets other than Venus, with an apparent magnitude of −2.5.
-It was visible during the day for over three weeks.]
+Ophiuchus is "the serpent bearer" which should make the figure in the upper left with the date at its feet more clear]

 In New Atlantis Bacon portrayed a vision of the future of human discovery and knowledge, expressing his aspirations and ideals for humanity.
 The novel depicts first European contact with a utopian society where “generosity and enlightenment, dignity and splendour, piety and public spirit” are the commonly held qualities of the inhabitants.
 The plan and organisation of his ideal college, Salomon’s House, envisioned the modern research university in both applied and pure sciences.
 The plot develops with the discovery by the crew of a European ship of the mythical island of Bensalem, located in the Pacific Ocean somewhere west of Peru.
 The minimal plot serves the gradual unfolding of the island, its customs, but most importantly, its state-sponsored scientific institution: Salomon’s House: